AstarNetwork/astar-docs/docs/user-guides/using-a-multisig-account-on-astar-portal.md

 1. Edit the Threshold: Alter the number of required signatures for transaction authorization.
 2. Modify Signatories: Change the signatories of the multisig account.
-3. Create Backups: Establish a backup of the multisig account, aiding in seamless asset transfers.
+3. Create Backups: Establish a backup of the multisig account, facilitating seamless asset transfers.
+In other words, all assets will be in the proxy account.
+This means that when you add or remove any signatory, the multisig address will change, but the proxy address will not.
+Therefore, assets in the proxy account won't be lost.

 You can add a proxy to your multisig account either during multisig creation or from the account dashboard.